irfanhakim-as/orked/README.md

 ## Overview

-Simple scripts to setup a Kubernetes cluster with Longhorn storage on Rocky Linux 8.6 using RKE2.
+This repository contains installer and helper scripts that can be used to reliably setup a production-ready Kubernetes cluster with Longhorn storage on Rocky Linux 8.6+ using RKE2.

 ## References